 Each lecture has its own folder.
 Some folders will have just one document giving the text of Murshid’s lecture; others will have many more documents giving different versions of the lecture.
 These are the documents which are listed in the published books for each lecture.
-Berthi van der Bent transcribes the lectures which were taken down in shorthand by Nekbakht (at the time of the lectures Sakina) Furnée.
-She works with Margaret Lesley and Anne King.
-The transcript is typed up, proofread and emailed to the archives in Suresnes.
+Nekbakht's shorthand notes are transcribed and the transcript is sent to Suresnes.
 The typewritten or handwritten documents we have on file are then checked against the transcript of Nekbakht Furnée’s shorthand and the differences are noted.

 The books we are publishing are therefore academic source texts giving a complete record of every version of Murshid’s lectures.
 As the second objective of this work states they ‘serve as the basis for future publications’.
 However we also trust that these publications will take the reader into the presence of Murshid.